Haish4/QRG/README.md

-A simple mobile app that can convert text to QR code
+A simple mobile app that can convert text to QR code. **WITHOUT ADS**